-Some prophecies that deal with what many think to be physical fulfillment in a regathering of Israel to the middle eastern land of Palestine, are in fact proposed by the apostles to not be speaking about that at all.
-If we call ourselves Apostolic, it is incumbent upon us to ensure we study the Apostles' interpretations of various prophecies and references, and note the context they used for them.
+Some prophecies, that deal with what many think to be physical fulfillment in a regathering of Israel to the middle eastern land of Palestine, are in fact proposed by the apostles to not be speaking about that at all.
+If we call ourselves Apostolic, it is incumbent upon us to ensure that we study the Apostles' interpretations of various prophecies and references, and note the context the apostles understood them to convey.

 chapters of the prophets that have been touted to propose a regathering

 to Palestine in our day and time, were not talking about that at all.
 Paul

 and the writer of trh Epistle to the Hebrews quotes several Old Testament prophecies and uses

 their specifics in application to the apostolic experience of new birth

 and the kingdom of God today in the church.
 These references, for some reason,

 have been made obscure in our traditions, that, I think, God is trying